NickKelly1/iterable/README.md

 #### findIndex

-Find the index of an item in the collection.
+Find the index of a value in the collection.

 Similar to `Array.prototype.findIndex` but returns `Maybe<number>` instead of `number`.